Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 red pomeranian on a white coat

-Image By: Tvm1980, Shutterstock
+Image Credit: Tvm1980, Shutterstock

 Signs of a Heat Cycle

 To know if your Pomeranian has gone into heat, there are some signs you can look for.
 The most obvious sign is that your dog may develop vaginal bleeding, but this isn’t something that is guaranteed to occur in a noticeable amount.
-If it is occurring, you can put doggy diapers on your female to keep things neat and tidy in your home, but under no circumstances should you expect a doggy diaper to keep your female from becoming impregnated.
+If it is occurring, you can put doggy diapers on your female to keep things neat in your home, but under no circumstances should you expect a doggy diaper to keep your female from becoming impregnated.

 Other signs of heat in female dogs are a notably swollen vulva, up to three times its normal size, and swollen and noticeable teats.
 Behaviorally, you may notice your Pomeranian humping objects and other animals or people, grooming herself more than normal, isolating herself or resting more, and nesting behaviors.